A regularity theory for random elliptic operators: Statement of the main results

 By definition, controlling the minimal radius $r_*$ means controlling the sublinear growth of the corrector $(\phi,\sigma)$.
-The sublinear growth of the corrector (a key element to most homogenization results) is a result of the cancellations coming from $\langle\nabla(\phi,\sigma)\rangle=0$, which due to ergodicity translate into $\lim_{r\uparrow\infty}\fint_{B_r}\nabla(\phi,\sigma)=0$, cf.\ the proof of Corollary~\ref{c}.
-The quantification of this relies on two distinct ingredients: \begin{itemize} \item On the one hand, one needs good {\it locality} properties of the field $\fint_{B_r}\frac{1}{r^2}|(\phi,\sigma)-\fint_{B_r}(\phi,\sigma)|^2$.
-By this it is meant that the solution $(\phi,\sigma)$ of the elliptic system (\ref{f.2}) \& (\ref{si.5}) at some point $x$ depends only weakly on the coefficients field $a$ far away from that point.
-To establish this locality, we shall use the modified extended corrector $(\phi_T,\sigma_T)$, cf. \eqref{o14}---\eqref{o17}, and relate the sublinear growth of $(\phi,\sigma)$ to that of $(\phi_T,\sigma_T)$, cf. Proposition~\ref{p1}. \item On the other hand, one needs good {\it mixing} properties of the ensemble $\langle\cdot\rangle$ of random coefficient fields $a$.
-By this it is meant that the random value of $a$ at some point $x$ statistically depends only weakly on its values far away: $a(x)$ is nearly independent of $a_{|\{y||y-x|\ge R\}}$ for $R\gg 1$.
-On the level of Gaussian random fields, this is characterized in terms of the covariance, see Lemma~\ref{e}. \end{itemize}
+The sublinear growth of the corrector (a key element to most homogenization results) is a result of the cancellations coming from $\langle\nabla(\phi,\sigma)\rangle=0$, which due to ergodicity translates into $\lim_{r\uparrow\infty}\fint_{B_r}\nabla(\phi,\sigma)=0$, cf.\ the proof of Corollary~\ref{c}.
+The quantification of this relies on two distinct ingredients: \begin{itemize} \item On the one hand, one needs good {\it locality} properties of $\frac{1}{r^2}\fint_{B_r}|(\phi,\sigma)-\fint_{B_r}(\phi,\sigma)|^2$, and thus of $(\phi,\sigma)$.
+By this it is meant that the solution $(\phi,\sigma)$ of the elliptic system (\ref{f.2}) \& (\ref{si.5}) at some point $x$ depends only weakly on the coefficient field $a$ far away from that point.
+To establish this locality, we shall use the modified extended corrector $(\phi_T,\sigma_T)$, cf. \eqref{o14}--\eqref{o17} below, and relate the sublinear growth of $(\phi,\sigma)$ to that of $(\phi_T,\sigma_T)$, cf.~Proposition~\ref{p1}. \item On the other hand, one needs good {\it mixing} properties of the ensemble $\langle\cdot\rangle$ of random coefficient fields $a$.
+By this it is meant that the random value of $a$ at some point $x$ statistically depends only weakly on its values far away.
+For that purpose we appeal to the \textit{multiscale functional inequalities} (MFI) introduced by Duerinckx and the first author in \cite{DG1}. \end{itemize} We start by recalling the standard logarithmic Sobolev inequality, cf.~\cite{Ledoux-97,Ledoux-01}.
+In what follows, $\sup$ is a shorthand notation for the essential supremum. \begin{definition}\cite[Section~2]{DG1} For all $\ell\ge 0$ and $x\in \R^d$, denote by $B_{\ell+1}(x)$ the ball centered at $x\in \R^d$ and of radius $\ell+1$.
+We consider two types of derivative for a function $F$ on the space of coefficient fields $a$: \begin{itemize} \item $|\partial^{\fun}_{x,\ell+1} F|$ denotes the $L^1(B_{\ell+1}(x))$-norm of the functional (or Malliavin) derivative of $F$ with respect to $a$, that is